 I teach call control.
 Now I needed to control a phone call.
 I saw this situation as a mini-test if you will.
 A test to help me keep my skills fresh.

 So I used my favorite call control strategy:

 Ask 3 closed-ended questions back-to-back.

-When customers are long-winded, rambling or story telling, they are likely stuck on the right side of the brain.
+When customers are long-winded, rambling or storytelling, they are likely stuck on the right side of the brain.
 The right side of the brain tends to use more of our creative, fantasy and philosophical sides, whereas the left side of the brain focuses more on facts, numbers and analytical thinking.

 As long as the customer is communicating from the right side of the brain, it will be difficult for you to control the call.
-You need to effectively shift your customer from the right side of the brain to the left side of the brain.
+You need to efficiently shift your customer from the right side of the brain to the left side of the brain.

 Closed-ended questions are questions that can be answered in one word:

 “Do you like pizza?” is a closed-ended question.